 Jesus stressed the need to reconciliation before worship.
 He taught, “if you bring your gift to the altar, and there remember that your brother has something against you, leave your gift there before the altar, and go your way.
 First be reconciled to your brother, and then come and offer your gift” (Matthew 5:23-24).

-But if the erring one, at this point, refuses to be reconciled, the Christian should not give up but pray for his brother that he may be convicted to repent.
+But if the erring one, at this point, refuses to be reconciled, the Christian should not harbor hate or resentment to him.
+And the Christian should pray for his erring brother that he may be convicted to repent.
 Jesus urged the believers saying, “pray for those who mistreat you” (Luke 6:27).
+The goal of faith for Christians is the salvation of souls (1 Peter 1:9).

 In His service,